These red velvet cheesecake swirl brownies combine two of my favorite treats in one, making these an irresistible treat for the festive season!

-- Take the reserved brownie batter in the small bowl and drip it over the cheesecake batter.
+- Take the reserved red velvet batter and spoon it over the cheesecake batter.

 - Using a toothpick, make random swirls in the brownie batter.

 - Transfer the cake pan into the oven and bake for 45-50 minutes.
 You can cover the top with aluminum foil to prevent the cheesecake layer from browning.

 - Once baked, let the brownies cool completely for at least 30 minutes and cut into squares.

 - This recipe was made using a 7-inch x 7-inch baking pan.
 You can also use an 8-inch x 8-inch pan, and reduce the baking time to 40 minutes.